MatthewS65537/M4/README.md

 ## Data Preparation
 The data of our code is preprocessed and can be loaded via the command `sh LoadItemsGdrive.sh`.
 However, the command may not work in some environments, so you may wish to navigate to the DreamDiffusion and/or EEG-To-Text Githubs and follow their instructions there.
 After that is done, please also run `sh preprocess/preprocess.sh` to preprocess some of the necessary data.

+## Task List
+Below is a list of the tasks that we have implemented:
+1. EEG-TEXT MATCHING
+2. EEG-IMAGE MATCHING
+3. EEG-TEXT GENERATION
+4. EEG-IMAGE GENERATION
+5. EEG-SENTIMENT CLASSIFICATION
+6. EEG-IMAGE CLASSIFICATION

 ## Train
 ### With Pretrain
 1. Modify the code within the necessary files to suit your needs.